President

 Region 6 – Regional Director

 Rosalinda is an Assistant Professor of Graduate & APRN Studies.
 She practices as a Certified Family Nurse Practitioner and Certified Psychiatric & Mental Health Nurse Practitioner with Texas Tech University Health Sciences Center.
-She serves as a liaison between the Board of Directors and members in the following states: Texas, Oklahoma, Arkansas, Louisiana, Mississippi.
+For NACN-USA she serves as a liaison between the Board of Directors and members in the following states: Texas, Oklahoma, Arkansas, Louisiana, Mississippi.

 Region 7 – Regional Director